- Overview Renaissance Painting

 The

-collection of paintings by artistic movements offers faithful reproductions that restore the chromatic subtlety and fine details characteristic of the Roman School.
+collection of paintings from artistic movements offers faithful reproductions that restore the chromatic subtlety and fine details characteristic of the Roman School.
 These works are particularly suited to classical and neo-classical interiors where they reveal all their decorative nobility.

 ### The Venetian School and Its Colorist Masters

-Titian, Veronese and Tintoretto revolutionized the art of color during the Venetian Renaissance, creating works of exceptional chromatic richness.
+Titian, Veronese, and Tintoretto revolutionized the art of color during the Venetian Renaissance, creating works of exceptional chromatic richness.
 Their

 ### Botticelli and Decorative Symbolism